The best lenses for the Nikon D5600 in 2025: the next lenses to get for your Nikon DSLR

 Reasons to avoid

 This is a hyper telephoto zoom lens that’s probably best suited to practiced photographers that have had their D5600 for a while or who are particularly interested in capturing wildlife shots without disturbing the subject.
-With an effective focal length of 225-900mm on the D5600's crop sensor body, it gives astonishing range for capturing distant subjects and fully filling the frame.
+With an effective focal length of 225-900mm on the D5600's crop sensor body, it gives astonishing range for capturing distant subjects and fully filling the frame, and is particularly ideal for bird photography.

 Though a little large and heavy, it’s still suitable for handheld shooting of distant birds, mammals, and other wildlife, or even sports, action, and even some deep field astrophotography.
-Four stops of stabilization paired with a steady hand (or monopod) makes this a telephoto not to be trifled with.
+Four stops of stabilization paired with a steady hand (or monopod) makes this my hyper-telephoto zoom of choice.

 Read more: Sigma 150-600mm f/5-6.3 DG OS HSM Contemporary review